 Members falling into either of the two aforementioned categories will retain all rights and privileges of Club membership with the exception of the right to enter a contest sponsored by the Club.
 Such a member may enter a Club sponsored contest providing he pays the full amount of current dues for the month in which the contest is being held.

-Executive Board members and Newsletter Editor shall not pay dues; however they will pay all other fees and assessments.
+Executive Board members, Newsletter Editor, and website coordinator shall not pay dues; however, they will pay all other fees and assessments.
 Charter Club Members and Club Members eighty (80) years old will not pay dues, once they have been a club member for one (1) year.

 A Club member may request a leave of absence from the Club for a period of up to one year due to job transfer, long term illness, military service, or other valid reasons acceptable to the Executive Board which prevents the member from actively using the Club facilities and participating in Club activities.
 The leave of absence exempts the member from paying dues while on leave, or initiation or reinstatement fees upon reinstatement as an active member again.

 Social Membership Dues – Dues and initiation fees will be waived for persons age 80 and over.
 Dues for under age 80 will be $10.00 per year with no initiation fee.